HuHeng/rtmp_cap_dump/readme.md

 This reads raw binary bytes from a single direction in an RTMP stream

-Save audio and video messages as an flv file
+Save audio and video messages as a flv file